Mesogenesis through the Ephemeral Dark Decay of Beauty: Mesogenesis: a brief outline

-which is in clear conflict with \cref{eq:MYscb}.
 It is reasonable that two or more of the operators in \cref{eq:EFTop} will be present in a UV model.
 In that case, there are more stringent constraints coming from $\Delta F= 2$ processes that affect the mixing parameters in neutral meson systems.
 However, these only apply to different operators that couple to the same quark, e.g. $|y_{td}y^\ast_{ts}|< 3\times 10^{-4}(M_\Y/1.5\,{\rm TeV})$ coming from the kaon mixing parameter $\epsilon_K$ [see eq.
 (43) in Ref.~\cite{Alonso-Alvarez:2021qfd}].

 With these obstacles in mind, we use the following Lagrangian,